baloo2/bifrost/README.md

 # Bifrost Bridge

+Changed sw/api version so it works with latest Hue apps:
+SW version:       1968096020
+API version:      1.68.0

 Bifrost enables you to emulate a Philips Hue Bridge to control lights, groups and scenes from [Zigbee2Mqtt](https://www.zigbee2mqtt.io/).